 Treatment for Introverts

 If you tend to be introverted, you may not willingly engage in 12-Step programs because you tend to avoid voluntary engagement or you may be hesitant to speak publicly about personal matters.
 Therefore, a better treatment environment for you would be inpatient treatment because you are in a more structured environment where you would be able to develop a therapeutic relationship with your counselor.
 In the post, “Treating the recovering introvert,” the author points out that addiction counselors can offer praise to you to help increase your sense of self.
 In addition, the counselor can show genuine interest in the patient’s opinions and demonstrate how effortless small talk can be.
-Also, by exploring your past with the counselor, you may even rediscover times that you enjoyed social activity.
+Also, by exploring your past with the counselor, you may even rediscover times when you enjoyed the social activity.

 A counselor can also help you change the way you think about the challenge of recovery.
 The idea of complete abstinence can be frightening, but with the counselor’s reinforcement, you can alter your thinking to realize that the concept of one day at a time is more manageable.
 If you are an introvert who relied on drugs or alcohol to improve your social skills, your counselor can help you undo this perception by revisiting past successes and encouraging a new, improved sense of self.